Industry consulted on raising minimum alcohol price in Scotland

 A Scottish government spokeswoman said its final report would be put before parliament later this year.

+She added: "These surveys are part of the Scottish government's ongoing work to review the operation and effect of MUP at the current price of 50p per unit and will help inform a potential future level of MUP, should evidence support its continuation.

-She added: "Recent research published in the Lancet by Public Health Scotland and Glasgow University estimated that around 150 alcohol attributable deaths and 400 alcohol attributable hospital admissions each year have been averted since the policy was introduced, with the largest reductions in our most deprived areas."
+"Recent research published in the Lancet by Public Health Scotland and Glasgow University estimated that around 150 alcohol attributable deaths and 400 alcohol attributable hospital admissions each year have been averted since the policy was introduced, with the largest reductions in our most deprived areas."

 The report, published in March, suggested the introduction of MUP in Scotland has led to fewer alcohol-related deaths compared to England.